- General Practitioner (GP)

 International Health Centre The Hague: Prins Willemstraat 41, 2584 HT, The Hague, telephone number: 070 3065100

-After office hours and during weekends, there is a special GP emergency post: "Huisartsenpost" which you can phone: 0900-5138039
+After office hours and during weekends there is a special GP emergency post, called

 In the Dutch medical system, the GP is your gateway to any specialist.
 In most circumstances it is advisory, even when it seems urgent, to first phone your GP.
 Only in very severe cases should you can call the emergency service (see details below).